 Makes non-substantive changes to the Basin Plan to make it up to date and correct typographical errors.

 The Basin Plan amendment implements the San Diego Water Board’s Practical Vision (San Diego Water Board 2013) in multiple ways.
 The Basin Plan, along with statewide Water Quality Control Plans adopted by the State Water Board, provides the foundation for all of the San Diego Water Board’s regulatory actions.
-Inclusion of Biological Objectives in the Basin Plan highlights the importance of beneficial uses associated with aquatic and aquatic-dependent wildlife.
-The amendment of the Basin Plan to include Biological Objectives addresses three chapters of the San Diego Water Board’s Practical Vision.
+Inclusion of the Stream Biological Objective in the Basin Plan highlights the importance of beneficial uses associated with aquatic and aquatic-dependent wildlife.
+The amendment of the Basin Plan to include the Stream Biological Objective addresses three chapters of the San Diego Water Board’s Practical Vision.
 These include:

 Strategizing for Healthy Waters